Pemba Channel drifter experiment a success

 The glider deployment and support team with three of their gliders before deployment.
-From left to right: Abdulaziz Alawy (MSc, IMS), Dr Matthew Palmer (NOC), Mercy Mushi (MSc, IMS), Daudi Mukaka (IMS), Ali Rashid Hamad (Pemba Fisheries Planning Officer), Dr Gaby Mayorga Adame (NOC), Ali Mwinyi (IMS technician), Sofia Alexiou (NOC).
+From left to right: Abdulaziz Alawy (MSc, IMS), SOLSTICE Marine Robotics Principal Scientist- Dr Matthew Palmer (NOC), Mercy Mushi (MSc, IMS), Daudi Mukaka (IMS), Ali Rashid Hamad (Pemba Fisheries Development Officer), Dr Gaby Mayorga Adame (NOC), Ali Mwinyi (IMS technician), SOLSTICE Project Coordinator- Sofia Alexiou (NOC).

 The fishery for small pelagic fish (anchovies, sardines, mackerels, threadfins and herrings) is an important source of food and income for coastal communities in Tanzania.
 The abundance of these fish varies from year to year and may be closely linked with changes in the climate and marine environment, which can affect the food supply for both larval and adult fish.
 Understanding these connections is essential for the sustainable management of this important fishery, both at present and in a future influenced by a changing climate.